-The V6 is Virgin’s latest TV player and recorder.
-It’s a massive update to the old TiVo box, with Virgin promising 10 times more power.
+Virgin's proper stab at a TiVo box was years ago, so it's time for a massive update.
+That's where the Virgin V6 comes in.
+It's Virgin's latest TV player and recorder, which promises 10 times more power than the previous generation.
 New tricks include 4K and HDR compatibility, plus the ability to record six programmes simultaneously, as well as streaming and downloading to mobile devices.

-With the Sky Q already on the market with a similar offering, the battle to take charge of your home’s entertainment is about to heat up.
-I got to look at the Virgin V6 at its launch event – here are my initial impressions.
+With Sky already offering something similar in Sky Q, the battle to take charge of your home’s entertainment is about to heat up.
+I got a brief look at the Virgin V6 at its launch event, and then again a little later for an in-depth hands-on session.
+Here are my initial impressions.

 Thankfully, you can hide it away if you want to – the new remote communicates with it through RF signals, rather than infrared.
+You can stick it in a cabinet and close the door and the remote will work just fine.
 Don’t tuck it away too well, though – there’s a new feature that helps you find your remote, which will come in very handy.
-Hold the Channel Up button on the main box and the remote will beep to let you know which cushion it's under.
+Hold the channel-up button on the main box for 10 seconds and the remote will beep loudly, letting you know which cushion it's hiding under.
+Tap any key on the remote to switch off this alarm.

 The headline feature of the Virgin V6 is its compatibility with 4K UHD video.
 The only content to make use of this will come from Netflix and YouTube.
 Unlike Sky and BT, Virgin doesn’t currently offer its own 4K content.